BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_7_Receiving_a_Transaction.md

 > :book: ***What is a block?*** Transactions are transmitted across the network and gathered into blocks by miners.
 These blocks are secured with a mathematical proof-of-work, which proves that computing power has been expended as part of the block creation.
 It's that proof-of-work (multiplied over many blocks, each built atop the last) that ultimately keeps Bitcoin secure.

 > :book: ***What is a miner?*** A miner is a participant of the Bitcoin network who works to create blocks.
-It's a paying job: when a miner successfully creates a block, he is paid a one-time reward plus the fees for the transactions in his block.
+It's a paying job: when a miner successfully creates a block, they are paid a one-time reward plus the fees for the transactions in his block.
 Mining is big business.
 Miners tend to run on special hardware, accelerated in ways that make it more likely that they'll be able to create blocks.
 They also tend to be part of mining pools, where the miners all agree to share out the rewards when one of them successfully creates a block.

-Fortunately, `bitcoin-cli getunconfirmedbalance` should still show your updated balance as long as the initial transaction has been created:
+You might have to wait patiently for those funds.
+Some faucets have a waiting queue before they'll distribute funds, and in any case it takes 10 minutes to make every block, even if a faucet sent a transaction immediately, it might take 10 minutes to arrive.
+Eventually, however, you should see funds:
 ```
-$ bitcoin-cli getunconfirmedbalance
+$ bitcoin-cli getbalance
-0.01010000
+0.00500090
 ```

-If that's still showing a zero too, you're probably moving through this tutorial too fast.
-Wait a second.
-The coins should show up unconfirmed, then rapidly move to confirmed.
-Do note that a coin can move from unconfirmedbalance to confirmedbalance almost immediately, so make sure you check both.
-However, if your `getbalance` and your `getunconfirmedbalance` both still show zero in ten minutes, then there's probably something wrong with the faucet, and you'll need to pick another.
+> :book: **Is Ten Minutes the Rule?** Ten minutes is the average amount of time it should take to generate a Bitcoin block.
+On Signet, it's pretty close to the rule, because the whole point of Signet is to have a regular, reliable testing environment.
+On Mainnet, the block time depends on when someone can randomly solve the tough proof-of-work problem that allows them to create a block.
+Sometimes it might take 30 minutes to generate a block, and then suddenly two more arrive a few minutes later each.
+Over time, the difficulty of the proof-of-work problem is moved up or down to bring the average back to 10 minutes per block.

 ### Gain Confidence in Your Money

 You can use `bitcoin-cli getbalance "*" [n]`, where you replace `[n]` with an integer, to see if a confirmed balance is 'n' blocks deep.

 > :book: ***What is block depth?*** After a block is built and confirmed, another block is built on top of it, and another ...
 Because this is a stochastic process, there's some chance for reversal when a block is still new.
-Thus, a block has to be buried several blocks deep in a chain before you can feel totally confident in your funds.
-Each of those blocks tends to be built in an average of 10 minutes ... so it usually takes about an hour for a confirmed transaction to receive six blocks deep, which is the measure for full confidence in Bitcoin.
+Therefore, a block has to be buried several blocks deep in a chain before you can feel totally confident in your funds.
+Since each of those blocks tends to be built in an average of 10 minutes, it usually takes about an hour for a confirmed transaction to receive six blocks deep, which is the measure for full confidence in Bitcoin.

 The following shows that our transactions have been confirmed one time, but not twice:
 ```
 $ bitcoin-cli getbalance "*" 1
-0.01010000
+0.00500090
 $ bitcoin-cli getbalance "*" 2
 0.00000000
 ```
 Obviously, every ten minutes or so this depth will increase.

-Of course, on the signet, no one is that worried about how reliable your funds are.
+Of course, on the Signet, no one is that worried about how reliable your funds are.
 You'll be able to spend your money as soon as it's confirmed.

 ## Verify Your Wallet